DeveloperWilliams/boreholeWebsite/README.md

 * Contains HOME, ABOUT, SERVICES, and many other sections.

 ### Installation
-To run the gym website locally as a single page application, follow these steps:
+To run the website locally as a single page application, follow these steps:
 - Clone this repository: git clone `https://github.com/DeveloperWilliams/boreholeWebsite.git`
 - Navigate to the project directory: `cd boreholeWebsite`
 - Navigate to the project directory: `npm install`